School transport frequently asked questions

+Listen to your local radio station to see if your school is closed or if the bus has been cancelled.
 All Wiltshire school closures will be notified by local radio stations.
 Alternatively parents can either ring the school or visit the school's website for further information.

 Other than this drivers will be expected to use their discretion as to whether a road is passable or not.
-Parents, Guardians and teachers can help operators by advising them of adverse weather conditions in their locality.
+Parents, guardians and teachers can help operators by advising them of adverse weather conditions in their locality.

 Drivers may choose to abandon a journey if driving conditions are deteriorating.
 In these circumstances, the children will be returned home.
 If the driver takes the decision to cancel the journey to school then they will have no responsibility for conveying the child home should the child access the school by some other means.

 In the event of an accident or breakdown, stay on the bus unless it is unsafe to do so.
 Follow the advice of the driver - if there is likely to be a delay, they will normally seek help by telephone.

 Do not make your own arrangements to get to school or home without first contacting the school or your parents.
 Drivers will have access to a mobile phone or radio so that they can endeavour to maintain contact with their base, the school they serve and the passenger transport unit.